Levak/RoleKeeper/README.md

    roles in advance (optional).
 This can be helpful when `members.csv` is incomplete and contains invalid Discord ID while teams are correct, allowing manual role-assigning by a referee;
- - `!export_members`, will generate a CSV of all members in the Discord server;
+ - `!members`, will generate a CSV of all members in the Discord server;
+ - `!stats`, will generate a CSV of pick&bans statistics;
  - `!wipe_teams`, will delete all team-captain roles known from captain database, remove their captain and group roles, reset their nickname;
  - `!wipe_matches`, will remove all match chat channels created;